Mutha's Day Out: My Soul is Wet (1993)

-Tour (1994)
+Tour (1993-1994)

-Mutha's Day Out toured the United States and Europe from late 1993 to late 1994.
-They were opening for such bands as Jackyl, King's X, Overkill, Sugartooth, and BulletBoys.
+Mutha's Day Out toured the United States and Europe from Fall 1993 to September 1994.
+They opened for such acts as I Mother Earth, Sir Mix-a-Lot, Prong, Jackyl, Rollins Band, Terrorvision, Sugartooth, and BulletBoys.
 Jeff, at one point during the tour, was in a leg brace having dislocated his knee the night before at a club gig in Birmingham, Alabama, but was still insistent on playing.
 During their tour in the United States, they stayed in cheap hotels to lower the cost of the record company's tour bill.

+Notable shows from the American leg of their tour include their performance on October 9, 1993, in front of 600 fans in their hometown of Batesville, which was recorded and used in the music videos for “Locked” and “Green”.
+Their show in Boise, Idaho, at Bogie’s is also notable for being the only video available for viewing on YouTube that shows a full live performance.
+Their final live performance occurred on September 17, 1994, in Nyack, New York, at an unknown venue.

 In the European leg of their tour, however, the band gained great notoriety, especially in France.
 There are many diehard fans to this day that are concentrated around Paris.
-Their only live record (EP) was recorded in the Virgin Megastore in Paris to a strong audience of loyal fans and contains 5 tracks.
-The band also performed at major rock festivals such as Winterthur in Switzerland.
+Their only live record (EP) was recorded on May 12, 1994, at the L’Arapaho inside the (now-defunct) Virgin Megastore in Paris to a strong audience of loyal fans and contains 5 tracks.
+The band also performed at major rock festivals such as Winterthur in Switzerland and the Roskilde Festival in Denmark.

 Breakup (1994)

-Mikal left the band in September 1994, but this had been discussed and dealt with already with Chrysalis before the album even came out.
+After the final show of their tour, Mikal left the band, but this had been discussed and dealt with already with Chrysalis before the album even came out.
 He was obligated to do the tour, however, and couldn't leave until that part of the deal was fulfilled.
 After Mikal left, the band decided to call it quits rather than continue forward with a new singer.
 The main reason the band broke up is that they were all going in different directions musically and it ripped apart the band.
 Had the band stayed together, Chuck and Jeff would have done most of the writing and gone in a much darker direction (with a sound similar to Kreator).
 In the aftermath, Mikal obtained the rights to Mutha's Day Out and still owns the rights to this day.